JeffreyWerth/AWS-Architecture-Model-Repository/SysML Diagram Types/SysML Diagrams.md

 The elements in a structure diagram represent the meaningful concepts of a system, and may include abstract, real world and implementation concepts; the following structural diagram are part of the SysML standard:

-• Block Definition Diagrams
+- Block Definition Diagrams
-• Internal Block Diagrams
+- Internal Block Diagrams
-    - Parametric Diagrams
+    - Parametric Diagrams mark
-• Package Diagrams
+- Package Diagrams

 ## Block Definition Diagram (bdd)